Skip to main content

 10 cuts

 Short cook times, higher temps.
-Salmon at 225°F takes 45–60 minutes.
-Seafood doesn't stall — pull it early and let carryover finish.
+Salmon at 225°F takes 45 to 60 minutes.
+Seafood does not stall.
+Pull it early and let carryover finish.

 Vegetables